 Day 5: Combat Wrinkles

-The beta-carotene in carrots turns to retinol when applied to the skin, so use them in a wrinkle-fighting egg white mask.
+The beta-carotene in carrots converts to retinol when applied to the skin, and retinol has been shown to markedly improve the appearance of skin aging [source].
+So make good use of those veggies just sitting in your fridge to make a wrinkle-fighting egg white mask.

 Day 6: Start Using Eye Cream

 It's the best way to fight puffiness and crow’s feet.
 Try one of our esthetician’s picks or use a DIY coffee-infused version for an extra topical caffeine boost that actually protects the skin from oxidative stress [source].
 It's an affordable and simple way to get glowing skin.

 Day 8: De-Stress